jasonsebastian/ntu-food-bot/README.md

 #### food.py
 `food.py` helps `index.py` in building the in-line keyboard buttons, retrieving the list of stalls for each canteen and then gives the Google Maps URL search query for locating said canteen.

-The first function defined is `no_pref_canteens_kbd()`.
+The first function defined is `no_pref_canteens_kbd`.
 It takes no parameters and returns the in line keyboard button for all the canteens.

-The second function is `halal_canteens_kbd()` whose function is similar to `no_pref_canteens_kbd()`, but it returns the in-line keyboard button for only the canteens that have at least one halal food stall.
+The second function is `halal_canteens_kbd`, which is similar to `no_pref_canteens_kbd`, but it returns the inline keyboard button for only the canteens that have at least one halal food stall.

-Next, `get_stalls()` takes the user’s halal preference and the name of the canteen that was chosen as parameters then returns the list of stalls that matches the user’s preference.
+Next, `get_stalls` takes the user’s halal preference and the name of the canteen that was chosen as parameters then returns the list of stalls that matches the user’s preference.
 If the user prefers halal food, then it simply checks the canteen’s name using an if - elif chain and returns the stall names as a list.
 If the user does not have any preferences, it opens `data.json`, then stores the names of the stalls with the keyword `canteen` into the list `stalls`, then returns it.

-`build_kbd(stalls)` helps build the inline keyboard button alignment into an appropriate number of rows and columns.
+`build_kbd` helps build the inline keyboard button alignment into an appropriate number of rows and columns.

-Finally, the last function is `get_url(canteen)` that returns the URL string of the Google Maps URL search query for each canteen.
+Finally, the last function is `get_url`, which returns the URL string of the Google Maps URL search query for each canteen.

 #### ratings.py
 `ratings.py` helps access and write to `data.json`.
 The first function is called `get_rating(canteen, stall)`.

 ```python
 def get_rating(canteen, stall):
     with open('/app/bot/data.json', 'r') as file:
         data = json.load(file)
     return data[canteen][stall][0]
 ```

 Then there is also a function called `store_rating(canteen, stall, rating)`. `data.json` only stores the total rating voted and current rating.
 The number of people is not stored explicitly, but is calculated by the equation
 $$ p = \frac{t}{r} $$
 where $t$ represents the total number of vote and $r$ as the current rating.
 To avoid division by 0 error, if $r = 0$, p is simply $0$.
 Then it writes it into the `json` file.